 - diarrhea, nausea or vomiting (more common in children)

-The influenza vaccine is called the flu shot.
-It is important to get a flu shot every ‘flu season’, because the virus changes and each vaccine is designed to address the changes.
+The influenza immunization is called the flu shot.
+It is important to get a flu shot every ‘flu season’, because the virus changes and each immunization is designed to address the changes.

-Vaccinations protect you as well as those around you by helping your immune system recognize and fight the flu.
-There are different ways a vaccine can do this.
-Some vaccines introduce a weakened virus or an inactivated virus into the cells, while other vaccines create a copy of the virus or introduce an empty ‘shell’ without a virus inside it.
+Immunizations protect you as well as those around you by helping your immune system recognize and fight the flu.
+There are different ways an immunization can do this.
+Some introduce a weakened virus or an inactivated virus into the cells, while others create a copy of the virus or introduce an empty ‘shell’ without a virus inside it.

-No matter how the vaccine works, the vaccine itself will not cause the flu.
+No matter how it works, the immunization itself will not cause the flu.
 The flu shot helps the body use its own immunity to prevent the flu.

-People who should get the flu shot: Everyone older than 6 months should receive the influenza vaccine when available.
+People who should get the flu shot: Everyone older than 6 months should receive immunization when available.

 People who should not get a flu shot are those who have

-- experienced anaphylactic reactions to previous influenza vaccines or
+- experienced anaphylactic reactions to previous influenza immunizations or

-- developed Guillain-Barré Syndrome (GBS) within 6 weeks of a previous influenza vaccination.
+- developed Guillain-Barré Syndrome (GBS) within 6 weeks of a previous immunization.